 Dutchess County Water and Wastewater Authority

 Shore Haven Public Water System is required to test quarterly for radiological contaminants, including radium and gross alpha activity.
 Compliance with the maximum contaminant level is determined by a running annual average which is the average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters.
-The fourth quarter 2018 sampling result for gross alpha activity (excluding radon and uranium) of 41.2 picocuries per liter was unusually high.
-Despite the fact that all other quarterly results preceding and following the December 2018 sampling result were below the maximum contaminant level, the water system has been in violation of the maximum contaminant level for gross alpha activity for the fourth quarter of 2018 and the first quarter of 2019.
+The fourth quarter of 2018 sampling result for gross alpha activity (excluding radon and uranium) of 41.2 picocuries per liter was unusually high.
+Despite the fact that all other quarterly results preceding and following the December 2018 sampling result were below the maximum contaminant level, the water system has been in violation of the maximum contaminant level for gross alpha activity for the fourth quarter of 2018 through the second quarter of 2019.
 The maximum contaminant level for gross alpha activity (excluding radon and uranium) is 15 picocuries per liter.
-The gross alpha activity (excluding radon and uranium) for the fourth quarter 2018 and the first quarter 2019 for the Shore Haven Public Water System were 17 picocuries per liter and 18 picocuries per liter respectively.
+The gross alpha activity (excluding radon and uranium) for the first quarter of 2019 and the second quarter of 2019 for the Shore Haven Public Water System were both 18 picocuries per liter.

 The following steps are being taken to correct the problem:

 We believe the December sample is indicative of a problem with the sample collection or the treatment equipment.

 The equipment appears to be functioning correctly as confirmed by subsequent sampling.